Explore 14 stunning examples of exterior wooden siding from building projects around the world, including hardwood siding examples with imagery.

 Of course, this drive towards sustainable living is fantastic, and has inspired the architectural minds among us to challenge the traditional perceptions of materials such as timber, creating complex, clever structures that have not previously been achieved.

-Herein you will find 14 of our favourite examples of how stunning wooden exterior cladding has been used to create beautiful, sustainable projects all over the world.
+Herein you will find 14 of our favourite examples of how stunning wooden exterior siding has been used to create beautiful, sustainable projects all over the world.

 Set in the Norwegian village of Nerskogen, this unique cabin truly makes the most of views towards the nearby lake and mountain range through large, angled windows.
 Designed by Bergersen Arkitekter, the cabin blends into its surroundings with dark timber siding and a turfed roof and references the traditional Norwegian gapahuk, a simple structure that can be erected easily by hikers to provide shelter from harsh weather.
 The functional build provides a perfect, warm hideaway with a dramatic view to boot.